discordjs/guide/guide/commando/README.md

 client.login('Your Secret Token');
 ```

-<p class="danger">You should use environment variables or a `config.json` for your token instead of passing it directly!</p>
+<danger>You should use environment variables or a `config.json` for your token instead of passing it directly!</danger>

 And there you have it!
 You've set up your `index.js` file!
 In the end your file structure should look like this, along with whatever `.gitignore` or `config.json` you may have: